 Still, reporting a coronavirus outbreak at a California facility must protect an individual's (resident or staff) right to privacy.
 However, the reporting of an outbreak of infectious diseases, such as COVID-19, in a more timely manner will allow the state's Department of Public Health to respond much more quickly and potentially save lives.
 The failure of timely reporting in the early months of 2020 contributed to public health agencies' slow response, which led to more significant outbreaks and deaths of COVID-19.
 The new law's reporting requirements will help the state meet its mandate to send virus infection data to the CDC and alert skilled nursing facilities to the need for infection control during a COVID-19 outbreak within a facility.

 It is clear that eldercare facilities, particularly skilled nursing facilities with their highly vulnerable elderly resident populations, turned into COVID-19 deathtraps.
 These hotspot environments will be well served by the new law's reporting requirements that will trigger California public health departments to address each facility's outbreak immediately.

 Nationally and by state, there has not been a perfect response to the coronavirus pandemic.
 Best practices include timely and accurate reporting of outbreaks, death, and transparency in that accumulated data.
 When a virus is unseen, it is most difficult to combat.
 If data about the virus remains unseen, it is a recipe for unnecessary death.
 Let's hope the new California state law that accelerates the reporting of deaths due to infectious disease at skilled nursing facilities will save more lives.

 We hope you found this article helpful.
 Please don't hesitate to reach out with any questions you might have.
-Please contact our Redlands, CA office at (909) 888-7100.
+Please contact us today.